If you think your holiday schedule is jam-packed, consider the demands on a Radio City Music Hall Rockette.

 So when someone asks if dancers are athletes, she is quick to reply: DEFINITELY, YES!

 Winslow-Redmond should know.
 She was a Rockette herself for 11 years before becoming head trainer.
+(A trainer works with athletes to get them in shape and prevent injuries.)
 She also has a master's degree in nutrition, so in addition to keeping dancers on their feet, she keeps them eating healthy.
 That's essential if dancers are going to keep up with the crazy pace, she said.

 Dancers May Eat Too Little

-Dancers often underestimate the amount of calories they need, Winslow-Redmond said.
-It can take some convincing to get a dancer to eat a peanut butter and jelly sandwich on whole-grain bread, even though it's the perfect, power-packed snack.
+But dancers often underestimate the amount of calories they need, Winslow-Redmond said.
+It can take some convincing to get a dancer to eat a peanut butter and jelly sandwich on whole-grain bread, even though it's the perfect, power-packed snack, she said.

 When you're dancing all day long, "that's not going to make you fat.
 It's going to replenish what your body used," she said.

 Her top recommendation for the Rockettes is simple: Eat a breakfast packed with energy and nutrition.
 She suggests a spinach omelet (the recipe is at the end of this article) plus whole-grain toast.
-Once the dancers arrive at the theater, there's not much time to eat.
+Once the dancers arrive at the theater, there's little time to eat.

 The time between shows can be as little as an hour and, after so much exercise, sometimes the dancers don't feel like eating.
 But Winslow-Redmond encourages high-quality snacks, such as a banana, yogurt, or a handful of nuts.

 The dancers drink sports drinks between shows, but never energy drinks because they contain too much caffeine.
 And soda is a definite no-no. "Don't even bother," Winslow-Redmond said.
 "It's just wasted calories."